TomBidewell/Understanding_Society_with_Big_Data_CSS_Course_Data/README.md

-# Brief Breakdown of Current Data
+# Breakdown of Current Data

 This README briefly describes each of the datasets provisionally included in the list of materials available to students for the Understanding Society with Big Data first year course.